 Today, everything can be easily accessed via mobile devices – from banking to studying or from trading to purchasing.
 As you may already know, many purchasing decisions are made using smartphones or tablets.
 Therefore, providing a good user experience is associated with adapting the website/eCommerce system to mobile devices and mobile app users.

-You can increase the conversion rate or even average order value by improving site navigation, website speed and offering simple online purchases to mobile-first customers e.g. with a Progressive Web App (PWA) solution.
+You can increase the conversion rate or even average order value by improving site navigation and website speed and offering simple online purchases to mobile-first customers e.g. with a Progressive Web App (PWA) solution.

-In this article, you will learn about the PWA standard, its benefits, the example of Sylius and Vue Storefront implementation, what can you benefit from choosing PWA and a headless eCommerce.
+In this article, you will learn about the PWA standard, its benefits, the example of Sylius and Vue Storefront implementation, and what you can benefit from choosing PWA and a headless eCommerce.

 What is a Progressive Web App?

-Progressive Web Apps may use the phone’s functionalities such as push notifications.
-They have the ability for offline operations in case the application downloads the appropriate data and caches it.
-A big advantage for the performance is that PWAs are rendered on the client-side, not on the server-side.
+Progressive Web Apps may use the phone’s functionalities, such as push notifications.
+In addition, they have the ability for offline operations in case the application downloads the appropriate data and caches it.
+A significant advantage for the performance is that PWAs are rendered on the client side, not on the server side.
 In addition, it supports modern APIs and is easily enhanced to provide more advanced capabilities and reliability.

-If you want to focus on the mobile experience, you can create PWA without a lot of effort because, compared to native iOS/Android apps, you will have just a single app to develop and maintain.
-Progressive Web Apps have many advantages and may help your business target both mobile and web-based products and services as it is the one technology for all platforms.
+If you want to focus on the mobile experience, you can create PWA without much effort because, compared to native iOS/Android apps, you will have just a single app to develop and maintain.
+Progressive Web Apps have many advantages and may help your business target mobile and web-based products and services as it is the one technology for all platforms.